kevlar-kt/kevlar/docs/index.md

 which usually are the vast majority of what your app will ever be put through.

 For stricter scenarios where a higher fidelity and accuracy is required, you should be using something more specific.

+## License
+This project is licensed under the Apache License, Version 2.0.
+Please refer to the `LICENSE.md` file inside the github repository for the full text.